-ENG354: Magazine Editing an Publishing
+ENG354: Editing and Publishing

 Instruction and experience in the major elements of editing and publishing a magazine.

 ENG356: Linguistics

 English language and grammar compared to other languages and their dialects based on structural and transformational principles to facilitate understanding of language arts.
 May include language acquisition, psycholinguistics (and its parallels to computational linguistics), sociolinguistics, and neurolinguistics.